khronokernel/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 * MSI(Weird Memory Layout and just really poor ACPI programming, many Z390 systems are unbootable on Clover)
 * AsRock(non-native USB controller)
+* Gigabyte(specifically Z390, the horrid memory maps make it so you can't even have the iGPU enabled)

 ## AMD Chipset boards